How to make your photos look bright and luminous

 For portrait photography and weddings, I place radial filters on the subject’s face or hands, or other point of focus.
 For still life photography I place radial filters on the subject I want to emphasise.
 For landscape photos, I tend to put a single but large and oval radial filter in the centre of the image.

-For more tips on creating bright, luminous photos, I recommend the book ‘The Luminous Portrait’ but Elizabeth Messina.
+For more tips on creating bright, luminous photos, I recommend the book ‘The Luminous Portrait’ by Elizabeth Messina.
 It’s a beautiful book filled with good instruction and advice.
 Although the photographer shoots a lot of film, the tips are applicable to digital too.